denniskem6/zeraki/README.md

 ## Start the application

 Run `npx nx serve zeraki-sales` to start the development server.
 Happy coding!
+The application will be listening on localost 4200.
+This will ive you access to the application hence you will be able to naviate over various dasboards

 ## Build for production